-Take ActionFile a Price Gouging Complaint (available only when the price gouging law is in effect)
+Take ActionFile a Price Gouging Complaint (available only when the price gouging law has been activated)

 North Carolina's price gouging law is usually triggered when the state suffers or is threatened by a natural disaster such as a hurricane, tornado, winter storm, or flooding.